thealphadollar/llm-agent-starter-for-software-developers/vibetracking/roadmap_log.md

   - Started incorporating emojis into section headers in `README.md` (e.g., "2.4.
 Vector Databases 💾🔍", "2.5.
 Evaluation and Debugging of LLM Applications 🧪🛠️").
   - Ensured content includes references (links to articles, official documentation, GitHub repositories) and maintains proper markdown formatting.

-- **Observations & TODOs for Future:**
-  - **TODO:** Systematically review and add relevant emojis to all existing and future section/subsection headers in `README.md` for better visual appeal and scannability.
-  - **TODO:** Consider adding a small, illustrative code snippet or pseudo-code for concepts like RAG or a simple API call in relevant sections to make it more practical for engineers.
-  - **TODO:** Evaluate if the `README.md` is becoming too long.
-If so, plan to break it down into multiple documents (e.g., separate files for each major section or specialization) within a `/docs` folder.
-  - **TODO:** Consider setting up a simple static site (e.g., using GitHub Pages with Jekyll or a VitePress/Docusaurus site) for better readability, navigation, and SEO if the content grows significantly.
-  - **TODO:** Add a "How to Contribute" section and a License (e.g., MIT or Apache 2.0) to `README.md` as initially planned.
-  - **TODO:** Ensure consistent formatting for resource links (e.g., "**[Resource Title (Source/Author)] (URL):** Brief description.").

 - **Next Steps:** Proceed to section "3.
 Specializations & Use Cases (Tailoring to Role)" after supervisor feedback.

 ## Session 3: Populating Specializations & Use Cases (Section 3 of README.md)